nuxt/docs/en/guide/vuex-store.md

 ## The fetch Method

-> The `fetch` method is used to fill the store before rendering the page, it's like the `data` method except it doesn't set the component data.
+> The `fetch` method is used to fill the store before rendering the page (executed on server-side only on application's load, when a user opens the app in the browser), it's like the `data` method except it doesn't set the component data.

 More information about the fetch method: [API Pages fetch](/api/pages-fetch).